PerfectStorms/BE-03/module01/lesson09_string/README.md

 ```

 ### 2. Correct a string
-You have a phrase "London - is a capital of England".
+You have a phrase "London - is the capital of England".
 You need to change this phrase to
-"London - is a capital of Great Britain".
+"London - is the capital of Great Britain".

 ### 3. Make a word from parts
 Enter 2 words consisting of an even number of letters.